 ICD-10-CM will contain diagnostic codes used in all health care settings and will replace the existing 14,000 codes in ICD-9-CM Volumes 1 and 2 with 69,000 new codes.
-The increase in the number of codes is due to a higher level of code specificity in ICD-10, such as laterality, encounter description, routine vs. delayed healing and union vs. malunion information.
+The increased number of codes is due to a higher level of code specificity in ICD-10, such as laterality, encounter description, routine vs. delayed healing and union vs. malunion information.

 ICD-10-PCS will be used for inpatient procedure coding in the hospital setting.
 It replaces ICD-9-CM Volume 3 with 87,000 new codes.

-The transition to ICD-10 will involve all aspects of medical practice and as such will require coder and billing staff as well physicians and other clinical staff and office staff training.
+The transition to ICD-10 will involve all aspects of medical practice and as such will require training for coding and billing staff as well physicians and other clinical staff and office staff.

 The OMA has developed a comprehensive educational program that will provide targeted trainings at various stages of the ICD-10 implementation timeline, as well as newsletters, case studies and an ICD-10 hotline.

 The OMA's ICD-10 E-mail Hotline is now live!
 OMA members or their staff may contact the OMA about their specific ICD-10 coding questions and receive responses from a coding professional dedicated to addressing these issues.
 E-mail icd10@theOMA.org or click the button below to contact the Hotline.

 The following fast, easy, and affordable Ready10 tools will help your practice ensure a successful transition to ICD-10:

 - The web-based Ready10™ Translator converts ICD-9 codes to more specific ICD-10 codes in seconds.
 This proprietary crosswalk tool is accessible from any computer and features multiple code lookups, bi-directional conversion, print capabilities, and the ability to save favorites and create flash cards to serve as documentation training tools for your entire staff.